 Chiang Mai is a mountainous city in the north of Thailand, it has been a must-visit city when coming to Thailand thanks to its special history and culture.
 Where are the best areas to stay in Chiang Mai?
 Let’s discover the three areas stayed most by tourists around the world when traveling to Chiang Mai.
 Whether you come to Chiang Mai on your world tour, go with your family or just make it part of your holiday in Thailand, choose the right hotel can make your trip great or destroy it.
 Living Nomads has specially compiled a list of these popular areas, recording the advantages and disadvantages of each of the following specific places for you.
 If you are wondering where to stay in Chiang Mai, then here are your answer.
 Let’s review where to stay in Chiang Mai? — Top 3 best places to stay in Chiang Mai for first timers below.

-- Chiang Mai travel blog — Top 10 things to do in Chiang Mai, Thailand
+- Chiang Mai travel blog — The fullest guide for a budget trip to Chiang Mai, Thailand

 1. Where to stay in Chiang Mai?
 Should you book a hotel near Chiang Mai Old City?